Eleváre, latin, verb: 'to elevate, rise, or lift up.'

 The mission of Eleváre is to empower and elevate people of faith with fashion for everyday wear.

 Meet The Designer

-Our signature design features the “Ichthys,” the iconic Christian fish symbol, detailed within a heart.
-Intentionally fashioned into each piece, it represents the mission God bestowed on each of our lives as believers to spread the good news of Jesus through love.
+The Genesis Collection features the the iconic Christian fish symbol, historically called the 'Ichthys', detailed within a heart.
+This combination represents our mission to spread the good news of Jesus, ultimately being marked by love.

 Ichthys is the Greek word for fish, with this symbol being one of the most important early Christian symbols.